No3371/polyglot-language-map/README.md

 - No native way to know what languages a page/post is localized to.
 - No native way to have a list of what pages/posts are localized for every language.

+You can check the [simple demo page](https://no3371.github.io/blog/polyglot-index-example.html) rendered with Liquid to grt the map/index generated, and [the source of the page](polyglot-index-example.html).

 ## Feature
 - Generate *polyglot-index* and *polyglot-map* in your `_data` folder, so you access them with Liquid.
     - **polyglot-index**: page/post -> localizations